Does my name have to be on insurance card?

 - Listed drivers on the insurance coverage will be found on the declarations page, not on the policy ID cards

 Does my name have to be on the insurance card?
 What happens if your name is not on the insurance card?

 Auto insurance is something that you must purchase and maintain when you own a vehicle.
 You’re required to carry proof of insurance with you at all times.

 In most states, proof comes in the form of an auto insurance ID card.

-Auto insurance ID cards are small pieces of paper that can conveniently be carried in your wallet or your glove compartment.
+Auto insurance ID cards are small pieces of paper, and you can conveniently keep the insurance card in your car or wallet.
 Since they are compact, they don’t include detailed information about your coverage limits, the drivers that are rated on the policy, or not everyone’s name will be listed.

-What type of information is included on an insurance card?
+What information is included on an insurance card?

 - The name of the insurance company

 - The insurer’s NAIC license number

 - The expiration date (terms can only be six months to twelve months in length)